An introduction to dry mouth and menopause

 Sea buckthorn oil may also be effective.
 This is made from a type of berry which is rich in omega-7 which is important for supporting healthy mucous membranes.

-If your dry mouth has been caused by the menopause, then a herbal remedy such as Menosan Menopause Support may be effective.
+If your dry mouth has been caused by the menopause, then our Menopause Support supplement may be effective.
 This tackles all stages of the menopause, as it contains soy isoflavones which naturally mimic the effect of oestrogen in the body.

 It is always worth getting your symptoms checked by a doctor, as a dry mouth may be caused by an underlying health condition such as an autoimmune disorder.
 Additionally, a dry mouth can be a side-effect of a number of drugs, and so if you are taking medication, check with your doctor that this is not causing your dry mouth, and ask if there is an alternative treatment.